Citizens Advice Dunstable & District was founded in 1959 by a group of local towns people, to give advice and help to

 We initially operated from one room in Priory House which served as both an office and interview room.
 This eventually increased to two interview rooms and a general office.

-In 1990, we outgrew Priory House and moved to its current location in Grove House to give us three interview rooms, kitchen, general office, training room and managers office.
+In 1990, we outgrew Priory House and moved to its current location in Grove House to give us three interview rooms, kitchen, general office, training room and staff office.

 We provide advice to over 9,300 people per year on Benefits, Housing, Debt, Consumer, Employment, Relationships & Family and much much more!